p-org/P/Docs/docs/advanced/PProject.md

 ```
 The `<InputFiles>` block provides all the P files that must be compiled together for this project.
 In `<PFile>`, you can either specify the path to the P file or to a folder and the P compiler includes all the files in the folder during compilation.
-The `<Target>` block specifies the target language for code generation (options are: CSharp, C, RVM and we are adding support for Java).
 The `<ProjectName>` block provides the name for the project which is used as the output file name.
 The `<OutputDir>` block provides the output directory for the generated code.
 Finally, `<IncludeProject>` block provides path to other P projects that must be included as dependencies during compilation.